Corniche du Président-John-Fitzgerald-Kennedy

 Corniche du Président-John-Fitzgerald-Kennedy, Coastal thoroughfare in Marseille, France.

-The street received its name in 1963 following President Kennedy's assassination, featuring numerous restaurants and the traditional fishing port of Vallon des Auffes.
+The street was renamed in 1963 following President Kennedy's death, and today it hosts numerous restaurants and the traditional fishing port of Vallon des Auffes where locals still gather.

 Location: 7th arrondissement of Marseille